It’s both. And it’s neither.

 I don’t know.
 But it kind of doesn’t matter which one is more common: the Japanese way to write the word for newspaper isn't “shinbun” or “shimbun”.
 It’s not really even しんぶん.
 The Japanese word for newspaper is 新聞.

 Which brings me neatly onto my next question...

 “Why are you writing it in romaji anyway?"

-You might think the shimbun/shinbun thing is a slightly pointless question.
+Some people say that the shimbun/shinbun thing is a slightly pointless question.
 Everyone should just learn the kana, and then we wouldn't have this problem, right?

 But romaji isn’t just read by people learning Japanese.
 Romanised stations and place names and even people's names are read by millions of people visiting Japan who don’t know Japanese.

-And for people who don’t speak Japanese (especially English speakers), it's much easier to guess the pronunciation of “shokuji” than “syokuzi”.
+And for people who don’t speak Japanese (especially English speakers), it's easier to guess the pronunciation of “shokuji” than “syokuzi”.